ASAKUSA WITH KIDS: WHERE TO EAT?

 LUNCH & DINNER IN ASAKUSA : GYOZA, RAMEN AND FRIED RICE (fried rice is often referred to as “cha-han” in Japan)

 I recommend going to Tiger Gyoza Hall (or Tiger Gyoza Kaikan) for lunch or dinner.
 It’s casual and yummy and also so budget friendly.
-You can also ask the staff for their vegan friendly menu.
+Unfortunately this restaurant no longer offers a vegan menu.

 This is a walk-in restaurant only so no need to make reservations.
 It does seat 48 people so you won’t have to wait too long if there is a line.
 This restaurant is cash only.